 - Clay soil – this type of soil feels sticky and elastic – a little bit like plasticine.
 The water doesn't go into it very well because there are not many empty air spaces in the structure of clay soil.
 It is rich in ingredients so if you maintain sufficient drainage, your plants should develop freely.

 - Silty soil – it is an excellent type of soil as it is very rich in ingredients and has very good properties of holding moisture.

 - Peaty soil – it feels spongy-like.
-This type of soil is characterized by outstanding water holding capabilities but also poor ingredient composition.
+This type of soil is characterized by outstanding water holding capabilities but also poor composition of minerals.
 You should mix it with sources of rich organic matter and care for its pH level (check the next paragraph – Soil degradation versus soil conservation).

 - Chalky soil – this soil consists of many larger particles – bigger grains and stones.
 It is alkaline which means it has a high pH level.
-Because of that, you should use some acidic fertilizer to make it work properly.
+Because of that, you should use some acidic fertilizer to ensure the best growth for your plants.

-- Loamy soil – the last but surely not the least member of types of soil list.
-In fact, it is the best type of soil a gardener can dream of!
+- Loamy soil – the best type of soil a gardener can dream of!
 It is very rich in ingredients, it holds water very well, and its structure assures good drainage.
 These perfect properties are caused by a well-balanced composition of sand, clay, and silt.

 Soil degradation versus soil conservation

-Soil degradation is the most feared by farmers and gardeners process which their land can undergo.
+Soil degradation is the soil process most feared by farmers and gardeners alike.
 It makes the soil lose its cultivating capabilities by weakening the structure and washing out the rich ingredients.
 There are several mechanisms of soil degradation: